 - the duration of the travel; and

-- any additional information requested by MSU in accordance with the PHS FCOI regulations.
+- any additional information requested by the University, including monetary value, in order to determine whether the travel constitutes an FCOI

 - Prior to the expenditure of PHS funds;